|Ministries||Member Name||Last Name||Phone|

 Girl Scouts of America

-We are a small group of girls, grades 6 and 7, led by adult volunteers, who meet every other week to work on crafts, educational projects, music, drama, and other skills toward the achievement of Girl Scout badges, as part of their Juniors Program.
+We are a small group of girls, grades Kindergarten through high school, led by adult volunteers, who meet every other week to work on crafts, educational projects, music, drama, and other skills toward the achievement of Girl Scout badges, as part of their Girl Scout Program.
 About once a month, we go on special outings, which can include camping, visiting special places, or just going out to have fun.
-We meet every other Friday, from 6:30 pm – 8:00 pm at the Leader’s house.
 We have leaders and volunteers that dedicate between 4-5 hours per week, plus some extra time for training and weekend outings.
-We are a girl-centered group, with young preteens, and would be interested in guest volunteers who are involved in anything that might be of interest to the girls, or who might be an excellent role model.
+We are a girl-centered group, with girls of all ages, and would be interested in guest volunteers who are involved in anything that might be of interest to the girls, or who might be an excellent role model.
 Alternately, if someone had a need that would service as a good service project for our group, please contact the leader.